mackbrowne/vanilla-webpack-starter/README.md

 ## Todos

 - i need to write tests for the methods that are exposed on the class itself
-- maybe add a button around the x
-- make the pills wrap so super long emails can be supported multi-line
 - investigate mobile events why keydown isn't working
 - test IE 11